-MKB Bank Zrt (hereinafter: Bank) declares concerning its non-consolidated annual financial statements - accepted by the Annual General Meeting of the Bank on 26 April 2019 and audited by an independent auditor - the following statement:
+MKB Bank Zrt (hereinafter: Bank) declares concerning its consolidated annual financial statements - accepted by the Annual General Meeting of the Bank on 26 April 2019 and audited by an independent auditor - the following statement:

-The Bank declares that the non-consolidated annual financial statements have been compiled in accordance with the applicable accounting rules.
-The non consolidated annual financial statements compiled based on the best knowledge of the Bank's competent experts and decision making managers present a realistic and reliable picture on the assets, liabilities, financial position, as well as profits and losses of the Bank as an issuer of securities.
+The Bank declares that the consolidated annual financial statements have been compiled in accordance with the applicable accounting rules.
+The consolidated annual financial statements compiled based on the best knowledge of the Bank's competent experts and decision making managers present a realistic and reliable picture on the assets, liabilities, financial position, as well as profits and losses of the Bank as an issuer of securities and of the consolidated enterprises.

-The Bank declares furthermore that The Report of the Management (Management's discussion & analysis) provides a reliable picture of the position, situation, development and performance of the Bank as an issuer of securities and describes the key risks and uncertainty factors.
+The Bank declares furthermore that the consolidated Report of the Management (Management's discussion & analysis) provides a reliable picture of the position, situation, development and performance of the Bank as an issuer of securities and of the consolidated enterprises, and describes the key risks and uncertainty factors.